 CONTACT RABBI SMALL ABOUT: spiritual growth, pastoral support, upcoming simchas, Jewish learning and observance, conversion, Israel, interfaith relations, family issues or any concern or question important to you.
 Click to email Rabbi Small, or call (860) 236-1275 Ext.
 115.

-Hazzan Daniella Risman will be joining The Emanuel Synagogue as Cantor, as of July 15, 2021.
+Hazzan Daniella Risman joined The Emanuel Synagogue as Cantor, July 2021.

 Hazzan Risman graduated in 2021 from the H.L.
 Miller Cantorial School at the Jewish Theological Seminary with a Master of Sacred Music.
 She also has a Master of Music in Voice from the San Francisco Conservatory of Music, a Bachelor of Music in Vocal Performance from Oberlin Conservatory of Music, and a Bachelor of Arts in Environmental Studies from Oberlin College.
 She was awarded the Richard W. Briskin Cantor-in Residence Award, presented annually to an outstanding student at the H. L. Miller Cantorial School.